RoyShemesh/ServerDictionary/README.md

 1. Fork this repo into your account.
 2. Clone the forked repo to your computer.
 3. Run `npm install`
-4. Run `npm run dev` for start recicve requsets.
+4. Run `npm run dev` for start recicve requsets on depelopment environment.

 ## Lambda functions